Are you wondering about “What is the difference between pizza sauce vs. spaghetti sauce?” Or questions worry you like :

 Let us summarize the content by saying that pizza and spaghetti sauce are different.
-And the most important differentiating point is the preparation method.
+The most important differentiating point is the preparation method.
 We hope you won’t forget that pizza sauce is raw or uncooked tomato sauce.
 In comparison, the second one is cooked and simmered.

-Also, you’re open to adding some additional ingredients and seasoning in pizza sauce to substitute pasta sauce.
-And, you can also use pasta or spaghetti sauce to replace pizza sauce just as you can use the marinara sauce on pizza dough.
+Also, you’re open to adding additional ingredients and seasoning in pizza sauce to substitute pasta sauce.
+And you can also use pasta or spaghetti sauce to replace pizza sauce, just as you can use the marinara sauce on pizza dough.

 We tried our best to answer all the most important yet the most asked queries by giving you a detailed note on the difference between pizza sauce and spaghetti sauce.